 - your consular report of birth abroad, or

 Of course if you have a passport card you may present that too.

 4. Proof of Identity

-If available bring valid proof of identity.
+If available bring a valid proof of identity.
 This can be any valid government issued identity document, e.g. a passport card, a foreign passport or driver’s license, I.D. card, Military I.D. or U.S. driver’s license.

 5. One 2"x2" U.S. format color passport photo

 Provide one U.S. format: 2″ x 2″ (5 x 5 cm.) passport photo, taken within the last six months.
 We cannot process the smaller Dutch format photos!
-Do not waste your money on Dutch passport photo booths as they will get you unusable photos.
+Do not waste your money on Dutch passport photo booths as they will give you unusable photos.
 Click here for guidance on the perfect U.S. passport photo.
 Make sure to watch the video.

 If possible bring a plain photocopy or print out of: